AdaCore/training_material/courses/ada_essentials/130_program_structure/05-visibility_limits.rst

  .. container:: column

-   * Thus private part is like the protected part in C++
+   * Thus private section is like the protected part in C++

      .. code:: C++